chuchunf/leetcode-scala-3/src/main/scala/linkedlist/linkedlist.md

 - dummy.next = head => save and keep the head
 - ll.next.next => skip 1 item
 - Use two pointers to cover a range
+- Instead of update view, just re-direct the next pointer

 ### 2. Add Two Numbers
 ```scala